 What Happens If I Don't Pay Property Taxes in Texas?

-If you fail to pay your property taxes in Texas, you could lose your home through a tax foreclosure—but you’ll get some time to save your property.
+If your property taxes in Texas are delinquent, you could lose your home through a tax foreclosure.
+However, you’ll get some time to after the sale to redeem your property.

-Having delinquent property taxes in Texas could lead to the loss of your home through a tax foreclosure and sale process.
-But Texas law allows you to pay off the delinquent amounts to save your home both before and after the tax sale.
+Falling behind on property taxes in Texas can result in losing your home through a tax foreclosure and sale process.
+However, Texas law gives homeowners the opportunity to pay off the overdue taxes, interest, and costs to prevent foreclosure, both before and after the sale takes place.

 People who own real property must pay property taxes.
 The government uses the money these taxes generate to pay for schools, public services, libraries, roads, parks, and so on.
 Typically, the tax amount is based on a property's assessed value.